nandzz/Jump-SwiftUI-Coordinator/README.md

 Each view using jump has to conform to `ContextView` Here is how to declare the View:

-> You can avoid to type the typealias by declaring directly the presenter as below
+> You can avoid to write the typealias by declaring directly the presenter as below

 ```swift
 struct ContentView: ContextView {